Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/elemental/marid.md

 NoteIcon: monster
 BestiaryType: elemental
 SourceType: Bestiary
-BookSource: Monster Manual p.
-146, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Tasha's Cauldron of Everything, Journeys through the Radiant Citadel, Dragonlance: Shadow of the Dragon Queen
+BookSource: "Monster Manual p.
+146, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Tasha's Cauldron of Everything, Journeys through the Radiant Citadel, Dragonlance: Shadow of the Dragon Queen"
 ---
 # [Marid](2-Mechanics/CLI/bestiary/elemental/marid.md)
 *Source: Monster Manual p.
 146, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Tasha's Cauldron of Everything, Journeys through the Radiant Citadel, Dragonlance: Shadow of the Dragon Queen*